kfkfkflmej/itu-MLOps-project/README.md

     ├── utils.py                 <- Helper functions used in the scripts
 ```
 # How to run actions
+GitHub will run the workflow we have defined in the actions page.
+Inside the workflow, we have train and test jobs that build and run the project on the cloud using the main branch version.
+The action is triggered on a pull request.

 # How to run the code locally